noahws-ds/AI-Data-Linear-Regression-/README.md

 - Scikit-learn
 - Jupyter Notebook

-## Limitions
+## Limitations

-- This Dataset is synthetic, so the results don't fully represent real-world salary patterns.
+- This dataset is synthetic, so the results may not fully represent real-world salary patterns.
-- Linear Regression may not capture the complex relationships between job characteristics and salary
+- Linear regression may not capture complex relationships between job characteristics and salary.
-- The relationships found by the model show association, not actual proof that factors cause direct change in salary
+- The relationships found by the model show associations, not proof that specific factors directly cause changes in salary.

 ## Author

+**Noah Alexander Weir-Shack**
-Noah Alexander Weir-Shack - Data Science Major, University of Pittsburgh
+Data Science Major, University of Pittsburgh